grafana/AWS_Workshop/lab_1/lab_1_instructions.md

 ## Introduction

 Building on your introduction to observability and Grafana from the previous presentation, this lab offers a practical opportunity to apply your knowledge.
-In this lab you will dive deep into understanding how to utilize [Grafana plugins](./supplementary_information/plugin_basics.md) to visualize data that is being stored in AWS today without having to move or duplicate the data.
+In this lab, you will dive deep into understanding how to utilize [Grafana plugins](./supplementary_information/plugin_basics.md) to visualize data being stored in AWS today without moving or duplicating the data.

 The Grafana Plugins that will be used in the first lab today are:

-- [Amazon CloudWatch](https://grafana.com/grafana/plugins/cloudwatch/): Collects monitoring data, providing a holistic view of AWS resources, applications, and services, supporting setup of alarms, logs and metrics visualization, and automated troubleshooting actions.
+- [Amazon CloudWatch](https://grafana.com/grafana/plugins/cloudwatch/): Collects monitoring data, providing a holistic view of AWS resources, applications, and services, supporting setup of alarms, logs, metrics, visualization, and automated troubleshooting actions.

 - [AWS X-Ray](https://grafana.com/grafana/plugins/grafana-x-ray-datasource/): A tracing service enabling application analysis and debugging, illuminating user journeys across distributed system components.